linkedin/transport/README.md

 The project under the directory [`transportable-udfs-examples`](transportable-udfs-examples) is an example project that shows how to setup a project that uses the Transport UDFs framework to write Transportable UDFs.
 You can model your project after that project.
-It implements a number of [example UDFs](transportable-udfs-examples/transportable-udfs-example-udfs).
+It implements a number of [example UDFs](transportable-udfs-examples/transportable-udfs-example-udfs) to showcase different features of the API.
  Basically, you need to check out three components:

 * You can check out the
 [examples code](transportable-udfs-examples/transportable-udfs-example-udfs/src/main/java/com/linkedin/transport/examples)